Ejide leaks five goals as Mensah’s Bnei Yehuda run riot | Goal.com

 Four minutes later, Mazor took advantage of Hadera’s rickety backline comprising of Dia Lababidi, Hagay Goldenberg, Wesam Rabah, Yarin Hassan and Yahav Guefinkel to beat Ejide the second time.

-Things got worse for Sharon Mimer’s team in the 18th minute with Ben Shimoni making it three goals for the home team as the first-half ended 3-0.
+Things got worse for Sharon Mimer’s team in the 18th minute when Ben Shimoni made it three goals for the home team as the first-half ended 3-0.

 Ariel Lazmi completed the obliteration with eight minutes left to play as the visitors returned home with heads bowed low.

-Saturday’s game was Ejide’s 27th Israeli topflight outing of the season as his team stays second in the relegation-playoffs table with 35 points from 28 outings.
+Saturday’s game was Ejide’s 27th Israeli top-flight outing of the season as his team stay second in the relegation-playoffs table with 35 points from 28 outings.

 Togo’s Didier Kougbenya and Cote d’Ivoire’s Jonathan Cisse were not dressed by manager Mimer while Anglo-Nigerian Junior Ogedi-Uzokwe was an unused substitute.